SirSgtCire/AOE2-DE-Unofficial-Patch/README.md

 Turks:
 - increased accuracy of (Elite) Janissaries by (+10%) +5%
+- changed Sipahi to Yaya, which gives Cavalry Archers and Spearmen +20 hp, Skirmishers +10 hp

 Japanese:
 - increased melee armor of Elite Samurai by +1